-The Starr Foundation renewal gift is \$10M per year for 5 years.
+The Starr Foundation renewal gift for research awards through this RFA mechanism is \$8M per year for 5 years.
 Starr Cancer Consortium (SCC) awards are intended as seed grants to provide data for proposals to other entities.
 SCC funds should be considered as starter money for ambitious, novel projects, such that after 1 or 2 years of work they will be poised to get funding from other sources.
 The total funding for this RFA will be determined by the scientific quality of the proposals, and their fit with the RFA key criteria.
 A 20% indirect cost allocation will be allowed from the allocated funds.